gridsingularity/gsy-e/README.rst

 Controlling the simulation
 --------------------------

-During a simulation run the following keyboard commands are available:
+While running a simulation, the following keyboard commands are available:

 === =======
 Key Command